willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

    ```
    COPY contacts FROM '/tmp/contacts.csv' DELIMITER ',' CSV HEADER;
    ```
-5. Verify the data import by running:
+5. Verify the data import:
    ```
    SELECT * FROM contacts LIMIT 10;
    ```
-6. Delete temporary files - a command to use at the PostgreSQL container level:
+6. Delete temporary file (the command to use at the PostgreSQL container level):
    ```
    rm /tmp/contacts.csv
    ```